junxit/us-congress-bills-113/metadata.md

 - 2014-07-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5845-5847)
 - 2014-07-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5845-5847)
 - 2014-07-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2014-07-30 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-09-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper with an amendment in the nature of a substitute.
+With written report No. 113-263.
+- 2014-09-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper with an amendment in the nature of a substitute.
+With written report No. 113-263.
+- 2014-09-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 578.